temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal activity fail: Fail an Activity

 Fail an Activity, marking it as having encountered an error during execution.
-Specify the Activity and Workflow Ids.
+Specify the Activity and Workflow IDs.

 ```
 temporal activity fail \